bytesoftio/form/readme.md

 ## Submit form and provide feedback

 To submit a form to an API you need to provide a form handler.
-This piece of logic is responsible for extracting form data, sending data to an endpoint, handling remote errors, providing meaningful feedback to the form consumers / presentation layer.
+This piece of logic is responsible for extracting form values, sending data to an endpoint, handling remote errors, providing meaningful feedback to the form consumers / presentation layer.

 ```ts
 import { createForm } from "@bytesoftio/form"